tock/tock/doc/reference/trd-appid.md

 Each loaded process has a single Application Identifier.
 Application Identifiers are not unique across loaded processes: multiple loaded processes can share the same application identifier.
-Application Identifiers, however, are unique across running processes.
-If multiple loaded processes share the same Application Identifier, at most one of them can be runnable at any time.
+Application Identifiers, however, are unique across *running* processes.
+If multiple loaded processes share the same Application Identifier, at most one of them can run at any time.
 An Application Identifier can be persistent across boots or restarts of a userspace binary.
-The Tock kernel assigns Application Identifiers to processes using a Credentials Checking Policy.
+The Tock kernel assigns Application Identifiers to processes using a Identifier Policy.

 **Application Credentials**: data that binds an Application Identifier to an loaded process.
 Application Credentials are usually stored in